batiste/swagger-markdown/README.md

 ## Extra configuration for paths

-You can decide with more precision what you want to show by defining an YAML configuration
+You can decide with more precision what you want to show by defining a YAML configuration for each entrypoint:

 ```markdown
 :swg-path: /pet/{petId}/uploadImage